nihal-2059/docker-php/README.md

 nginx.conf file for Nginx:
 You can make use of default file for NGINX or you can copy the one i created.
-It doesn't have the server configurations yet, but once the NGINX is up you can add those information depending on the IP's of your webserver.
+It doesn't have the load balancer configurations yet, but once the NGINX is up you can add those information depending on the IP's of your webserver.
-Location for the file is : <b> /etc/nginx/ </b>
+Location for the file is : <b> /etc/nginx/ </b></br>
 Syntax : Add the following
 <pre><b>
 http {